vladutcretu/SweetCinema/NOTES.md

 ## Development Notes

-### 🔜 Sprint #10 (started on 9 June 2025; ended on <i>TBA</i>): "Backend & Frontend: Refactor & design"
+### 🔜 Sprint #11 (started on 18 July 2025; ended on <i>TBA</i>): "Backend: Refactor & design"
-- **About current status and next steps:**
-    - After completing the MVP (Minimum Viable Product), the next step is to systematically enhance each of the existing pages (7).
-This includes implementing a more user-friendly interface using Chakra UI library, completing the existing models with relevant fields, and improving overall code quality by refactoring the codebase, evaluating API endpoints, optimizing database queries, and increasing test coverage.
+- After completing the frontend refactor and design phase, the next step is to fill business logic gaps by enhancing the existing models with relevant fields, by evaluating endpoints design (refactoring / updating serializers, view logic & URL naming), optimizing database queries, and increasing test coverage

-- **About future development methodology:**
+- The methodology cheatsheet for this stage includes:
+    1. Get every feature (e.g. retrieve movie) and identify all the components involved: url -> views -> serializers -> models.
+    2. Evaluate, including using Django Debug Toolbar, all components and perform the required updates & optimizations (e.g. avoiding over-fetching responses, using select_related & prefetch_related queries, adding Model indexes, new validators & rate limiting)
+    3. Write tests with Pytest Django to obtain a good coverage by pytest-cov library
-    - During this phase, which aligns with the beta version of the app, a new branch called `beta` will be created.
-The Pull Request (PR) workflow will be used to simulate working on an existing codebase that requires rework.
-This means starting a separate branch for each existing page and avoiding interaction with the `main` branch until the end of the sprint.
+- During this phase there won't be interactions with the `main` branch and the Pull Request (PR) workflow will be used to merge every refactored feature to `beta`
-    - Since this is not a feature development phase, the work will be more iterative and less task-oriented.
-All specific changes and improvements will be documented in the Release Notes for version v0.8.0-beta.
 ---
+### ✅ Sprint #10 (started on 9 July 2025; ended on 15 July 2025): "Frontend: Refactor & design"
+- After completing the MVP (Minimum Viable Product) with a wireframe frontend design and mixed logic inside components, the next step is to systematically enhance each of the 7 existing pages.
+This includes implementing Chakra UI library for designing components, Axios for fetching data, and improving overall frontend code quality by refactoring the codebase, creating reusable components, individual services & hooks
+- Since this is not a feature development phase and the work will be more iterative and less task-oriented, the methodology cheatsheet include:
+    1. Get every page (e.g. movies page) and identify all the components involved: design, hooks & fetches.
+    2. Evaluate all components and perform the required updates & optimizations to divide them into separate, cleaner, and reusable ones, while adding a user-friendly interface
+    3. Perform manual testing for all the reworked pages
+- The Pull Request (PR) workflow will be used to simulate working on an existing codebase that requires rework.
+This means starting a separate branch for each existing page and merging to `beta` when the rework is done, avoiding interaction with the `main` branch until the end of the Sprint
+---
-### ✅ Sprint #9 (started on 6 June 2025; ended on 6 June 2025): "Backend & Frontend: Staff - Cashier group & showtime reporting"
+### ✅ Sprint #9 (started on 6 July 2025; ended on 6 July 2025): "Backend & Frontend: Cashier group & showtime reporting"
 - Create `UserProfile` model (extends`User` model) with field `city` (ForeignKey) to it
 - Create group `Cashier`, update `PATCH /api/users/user/update/{id}/` and the workflow around it to make possible to can set the group & a `city` for user
 - Update `AuthContext` & `GET /api/users/user/` to save the `city` in `user` object